Difference between app.use(express.json()) and app.use(bodyParser.json())

 Built-in vs. External:

-is built into Express 4.16.0 and later, so you don't need any additional package.bodyParser.json()
+express.json()is built into Express 4.16.0 and later, so you don't need any additional package.bodyParser.json()requires you to install thebody-parserpackage separately.

 Performance: